 $381/yr. (min) + required reporting of total # of students, sessions, and income generated.
 This is made in quarterly payments.

-Here are the links and names for my personal contacts at the big 3 PRO's.
+Here are the links for the big 3 PRO's.

 © 2020-2023.
 All Rights Reserved.
 This website is intended for informational/educational use only and it is not affiliated or endorsed by Zumba Fitness, LLC.
 Zumba, Strong Nation, ZIN, ZJ, ZES, SYNC, ZIN Studio, and all related logos are trademarks of Zumba Fitness, LLC.
 All rights reserved.
 Used under ZIN & SYNC licenses.